semigod-dot-com/semigod-dot-com/README.md

 ## 📈 Current Focus

 I’m currently focusing on:
-- **Deepening my understanding of machine learning** and predictive models.
+- **Deepening my understanding and transitioning to data engineering.
 - **Working on end-to-end data analysis projects** from data gathering to presentation.

 ---